 Preventive maintenance tends to get overlooked in centers, but not doing it can cause bigger problems or cost centers more in the long run.
-There are many factors that cause this to be overlooked but we will focus on what preventative maintenance is and how to perform these practices safely.
+There are many factors that cause this to be overlooked but we will focus on what preventative maintenance is and how to perform these practices safely and efficiently to keep your game floor as well maintained as possible.
+Create a P.M. program based off your game floor.
+If you have other amusements that teammates run while on a typical shift, incorporate a P.M. program that includes those amusements to help maintain them as best as possible.

 P.M.
-Practices
+Tips & Tricks